jwellman1307/SafeSpend-App/README.md

   Allows users to update an existing bill.

 - **Settings**
-  Allows users to toggle dark mode, reopen the getting started tutorial, view the privacy policy, and see the current app version.
+  Allows users to toggle dark mode, reopen the getting started tutorial, view the privacy policy, restore purchases, access the future Remove Ads option, rate the app, and see the current app version.

 ---